Downloadable wellness action plan

 Inspiration corner: Adjo from Togo is one of our heroes!

 Adjo has helped prepare chicken peanut stew and other meals for the most vulnerable children in her community since 2012.

-In Togo, children in the Compassion programme receive breakfast and lunch during their project activities.
+In Togo, when Compassion projects are open, children in the Compassion programme receive breakfast and lunch during their project activities.
 This means Adjo and the other kitchen volunteers have cooked more than 600 times to provide the children with nutritionally balanced meals since the local church began partnering with Compassion.

 Compassion programme fact: Through the local church, children have opportunities to hear how much God loves them.

 Inspiration corner: We love 9-year-old Elvis‚Äô passion for reading God‚Äôs word!
 When the older children at his Compassion project were due to receive their Bibles, Elvis made a special request to get one early.

 ‚ÄúElvis was little, and Bibles weren‚Äôt yet being given to the children his age.
 He couldn‚Äôt even read very well yet, but he kept saying, ‚ÄėI want my Bible,‚ÄĚ explains his tutor Ruben.

 ‚ÄúHe was desperate to have a Bible.
 I tried to comfort him by offering him a snack instead, but he insisted, ‚ÄėNo, I‚Äôm not hungry.
 I want a Bible!‚Äô‚ÄĚ

 Seeing his heart for reading God‚Äôs word, Ruben made special arrangements for Elvis to collect his Bible early. ‚ÄúI wanted it so that I could learn more about God,‚ÄĚ Elvis says. ‚ÄúMy favourite Bible story is about Jesus‚Äô birth.
 Genesis is also one of my favourite books.‚ÄĚ